ctorgalson/re_contextlibraries/README.txt

 The RE CL Example module in the re_clexample folder demonstrates how to provide a simple javascript library for use in any Context reaction.
+To use the module, first enable it on the modules page, then add it as a reaction on the edit page for a context.